joshualibrarian/common-graph/README.md

 **Trust without a moderator.** A "like" is a signed frame.
 A spam label is a signed frame.
 Everyone's trust policies produce different views of the same data — no appeals board, no opaque algorithm.

-**Converse across languages.** "Create" in English, "crear" in Spanish, "erstellen" in German — same sememe, same verb, same action.
+**Converse across languages.** "Create" in English, "crear" in Spanish, "erstellen" in German — same sememe, same action.
 The interface is semantic, not syntactic.

 **Compute with real quantities.** `5m + 3ft` → `5.9144 m`.
 Units are sememes with dimensional metadata.
 Quantities are first-class values, not strings.